yU93r/SteamEmu/post_build/README.release.md

 ---

-## Overlay hook delay:
+## Overlay hook delay and renderer detector timeout:
 **Note: at the moment this feature is only enabled in the experimental builds**
 ---

-By default the emu will wait `3 seconds` before attempting to start the overlay renderer detector, this allows some games to initialize properly, otherwise the detector may not detect the renderer (DirectX, OpenGL, etc...) and the overlay will not work (example game: `Have a Nice Death`).
+By default the emu will wait `5 seconds` before attempting to start the overlay renderer detector, this allows some games to initialize properly, otherwise the detector may not detect the current renderer (DirectX, OpenGL, etc...) and the overlay will not work (example games: `Have a Nice Death`, `Saints Row (2022)`).
-You can control this delay via the configuration file `overlay_hook_delay_sec.txt`.
-It must contain only one line, specifying the amount of seconds to wait.
-It is **NOT** recommended to remove this delay or setting it to 0, also negative values will be ignored.

-The renderer detector will have a `10 second` timeout after initialization (not including the delay), after that it will fail.
+After that initial delay, the emu will give the detector `15 seconds` as a timeout, after that time if the detector didn't return a valid result, it will fail.
 This avoids an infinite detection loop and a potential FPS drop on failure.

+You can control these timings via the configuration files:
+* `overlay_hook_delay_sec.txt`: controls the amount of seconds to wait for initially before attempting the detection.
+* `overlay_renderer_detector_timeout_sec.txt`: controls the timeout (in seconds) of the detection.

+It is **NOT** recommended to remove these timings or setting them to 0.
+Negative values will be ignored, also the renderer detector timeout cannot be 0.

-Check the example file in the `steam_settings` folder
+Check the example files in the `steam_settings` folder

 ---